HelloNatalia/systemBiblioteczny/README.md

 ## ⚙️ Installation
 - [ ]  Add unpacked files into a created folder inside xampp/htdocs
-- [ ] Open IDE you use and open created folder in the terminal (go into yii-application -> application name)
+- [ ] Open IDE you use and open created folder in the terminal (go into yii-application)
 - [ ] Command:
 ```composer create-project```
 (If you don't have composer you need to install it first)
 - [ ] Command:
 ```php init```
 (to initialize project)
-- [ ] Now you have this project working but there is an error with the database, so go into **common/config/main-local.php** and write the name of your database
+- [ ] Now you have this project working but there is an error with the database, so go into **common/config/main-local.php** and write the name of your database.
-My database file is here.
+My database file is <a download href="[path/to/the/download/file](https://github.com/HelloNatalia/systemBiblioteczny/blob/readmeimages/library.sql)">here</a>.
 Insert this SQL into a new database in phpMyAdmin (remember, the name of the database must be the same as you inserted into main-local.php file)

 **🎉 Congratulations, the project is working! 🎉**